aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 The API Gateway calls a SAML backend API.
 AWS Lambda function (**2**) implements the API, parses the SAML response to extract the domain ID, user ID, and team ID and use them to generate a Studio presigned URL for a specific Studio user profile by calling [`CreatePresignedDomainUrl`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreatePresignedDomainUrl.html) API (**3**) via a SageMaker API VPC endpoint.
 The Lambda function finally returns the presigned URL with HTTP 302 redirection response (**4**) to sign the user in Studio.

-❗ The solution implements are **a non-production sample** version of a SAML backend.
+❗ The solution implements **a non-production sample** version of a SAML backend.
 The Lambda function parses the SAML assertion and uses only attributes in `<saml2:AttributeStatement>` element to construct a `CreatePresignedDomainUrl` API call.
 In your production solution you must use a proper SAML backend implementation which must include a validation of a SAML response, a signature, and certificates, replay and redirect prevention, and any other features of a SAML authentication process.
 For example, you can use a [python3-saml SAML backend implementation](https://python-social-auth.readthedocs.io/en/latest/backends/saml.html) or
 [OneLogin open source SAML toolkit](https://developers.onelogin.com/saml/python) to implement a secure SAML backend.